 Markets are behaving like the stimulus addicts they have become.
 The Fed is caught in a trap of its own making.
 Officials may want to raise rates, but recent experience has shown they won’t be able to pull that off without immediate and profound consequences.

 Cracks Widen in Paper Gold Market

 The Blackrock press release describes the suspension as temporary.
-The fund has to make a filing with the SEC before they can resume issuing new shares.
-Demand for gold since the start of the year apparently caught them flat footed.
+The fund has to make a filing with the SEC before it can resume issuing new shares.
+Demand for gold since the start of the year caught them flat-footed.
 From the Blackrock press release:

-Since the start of 2016, in response to global macroeconomic conditions, demand for gold and for IAU has surged among global investors.
-IAU has $8 billion in assets under management, and has expanded $1.4 billion year to date.
+Since the start of 2016, in response to global macroeconomic conditions, demand for gold and IAU has surged among global investors.
+IAU has $8 billion in assets under management and has expanded $1.4 billion year to date.
 February marked its largest creation activity in the last decade.

 The growth in investment demand for gold is extraordinary, but that may not be the only story.

 Steve St. Angelo of the SRSrocco Report wonders if Blackrock is telling the whole truth.
 He asks an important question; why did Blackrock wait until their ability to issue new shares was completely exhausted?
 If it is just a matter of a routine filing, the halt in sales could have easily been avoided.

 One possible answer is the halt has more to do with the increasing shortage of gold registered as available for delivery.
 Blackrock can make the filing easily enough, but perhaps getting the actual gold bars to back new shares is more of a challenge.
 In other words, the halt may have more to do with this revelation from ZeroHedge.com: